 "Eventually when I was selected to live at Joshua Boys’ House back in 2002 I simply could not believe how good life with Empower Asia was!
 Now I could daily go to school, I had food, school books, clothing and I learnt about God.
 Now I felt that I had a future!
 After high school I studied management at university.”

-Now Soky is married and is a social worker operating within a Christian NGO working with children on the front line by both rescuing and preventing them from involvement in Phnom Penh's massive sex industry.
+Now Soky is a social worker operating within a Christian NGO working with children on the front line by both rescuing and preventing them from involvement in Phnom Penh's massive sex industry.
 Soky continues, “If you could help more kids [like I once was] to come to our Empower Asia boys' and girls' homes then that would be wonderful."

 Although the socio-economic situation in Cambodia has improved there is still a severe shortage of health clinics, education and basic infrastructure.
 The sex industry is huge and accompanied by an acute HIV rate.
 The life expectancy at birth was just 63 years in 2010.
 Cambodia has the highest infant and under-five mortality rates in the region.
 Malnutrition affects many Cambodian children with 40% showing moderate or severe stunting (UNICEF 2008-12.)

-Primary school enrollment rates are high, but so many children repeat grades that it takes on average more than 10 years to complete primary school.
+Primary school enrolment rates are high, but so many children repeat grades that it takes on average more than 10 years to complete primary school.
 Less than half of all students make it that far.
 (UNICEF, June 2011)

 EMPOWER ASIA, Box 2334, Dunedin, NEW ZEALAND firstname.lastname@example.org